zeelghori27012004/Applied_Forecasting_Methods/README.md

 **Data Resolution and Granularity**
-Temperature values are recorded at a monthly resolution, allowing decadal and seasonal aggregation for trend analysis .
+Temperature values are recorded at a monthly resolution, allowing decadal and seasonal aggregation for trend analysis.

 **Data cleaning and processing**
-Rows with missing values or NaN values in Average MonthlyTemperature column were estimated using interpolation technique.
+Rows with missing values or NaN values in Average MonthlyTemperature column were estimated using interpolation technique.

 **Temporal coverage**
 Although the dataset spans from 1743 to 2013, this study